Anya (Anastasia): Role

-Banished by Nicholas II for treason, Grigori Rasputin, a former royal advisor, sells his soul and curses the Romanovs to die, leading to a political uprising against the Imperial family.
-With help from a servant boy, eight-year-old Anastasia escapes across a frozen pond with her grandmother, the Dowager Empress Marie, while Rasputin seemingly drowns in pursuit of them.
-However, she is separated from Marie at a train station and knocked unconscious, losing her memory.
+Banished by Nicholas II for treason, the mystic Grigori Rasputin sells his soul and curses the Romanovs to die, resulting in a political uprising against the Imperial family.
+Aided by a servant boy, eight year-old Anastasia escapes across a frozen pond with her grandmother, the Dowager Empress Marie, while Rasputin seemingly drowns in pursuit of them.
+Anastasia is separated from Marie at a train station and knocked unconscious, losing her memory.
 Raised in an orphanage, the only clue Anastasia retains about her past is a locket inscribed "Together in Paris" her grandmother had gifted her.
 10 years later, an eighteen-year-old Anastasia – now going by "Anya" – decides to travel to Paris, France, to recover some semblance of her family.
 Meanwhile, rumors circulate that Anastasia may have survived the fateful execution, prompting Marie to offer a ₽10 million reward for the safe return of her granddaughter.
 Upon arriving in Saint Petersberg, Anya meets Dimitri and Vladimir, a pair of con artists who, upon noticing her striking resemblance to the Romanovs, convince Anya to let them present her as Anastasia to the Dowager Empress in Paris.
 Under the ruse that they are simply trying to reunite the Grand Duchess with her family, they do not disclose the reward money, and initially fail to realize that Anya is, in fact, Anastasia.
 Anya's presence alerts an undead Rasputin, who has been trapped in limbo due to failing to kill Anastasia.
 He pursues Anya relentlessly to fulfill his curse, but his attempts are unsuccessful.

 While learning to behave like royalty, some of Anya's memories begin to return, and she grows fond of Dimitri.
 Dimitri finally realizes Anya is truly Anastasia when she correctly answers how she escaped the palace, revealing to Vladimir that he was the servant who helped her.
 Marie, having grown despondent from interviewing numerous imposters, accuses Dimitri of only being interested in her money, and vehemently refuses to meet Anya.
-Overhearing Dimitri's original intentions for the first time, a furious Anya decides to leave Paris, but her plans are interrupted when Marie, having finally been convinced by a relentless Dimitri, visits her hotel room.
+Overhearing Dimitri's original intentions for the first time, a furious Anya decides to leave Paris, but Marie, having finally been convinced by a relentless Dimitri, intercepts her in her hotel room.
 After a sincere conversation in which Anya recalls intimate memories and reveals the locket, Marie finally declares that she is Anastasia, and the pair emotionally reunite.
 Realizing he has fallen in love with Anya, Dimitri refuses the Dowager's reward money and intends to return to Russia, while Anya is conflicted between her loyalty to Marie and feelings for Dimitri.
 After defeating Rasputin in a final confrontation, Anya ultimately elopes with Dimitri with her grandmother's blessing, promising they will meet again.